willbarr-IT/NetworkPerimeterSecurity-Firewall-DMZ/README.md

 3. Configured Quad9's public DNS servers (`9.9.9.9` and `149.112.112.112`) as the upstream DNS servers to provide security-focused name resolution and ensured that query forwarding was enabled in Unbound's DNS settings. *(Figure 2.4 & Figure 2.5)*

-4. Added and enabled Hagezi's PRO++, Threat Intelligence Feeds, and DoH/VPN/TOR/Proxy Bypass blocklists to provide enhanced protection against malicious domains while preventing users from bypassing local network policy. *(Figure 2.6)*
+4. Added and enabled HaGeZi's PRO++, Threat Intelligence Feeds, and DoH/VPN/TOR/Proxy Bypass blocklists to provide enhanced protection against malicious domains while preventing users from bypassing local network policy. *(Figure 2.6)*

 5. Configured a DNAT (Destination Network Address Translation) rule redirecting any non-local DNS queries originating from the `LAN1` network back to the firewall's local DNS resolver to further enforce DNS filtering. *(Figure 2.7)*